Currency Index Privacy Notice

-This website and the services offered by Currency Index Limited is not intended for children and we do not knowingly collect data relating to children.
+This website and the services offered by Currency Index are not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.